panzerdp/dmitripavlutin.com/content/posts/067-setup-react/index.md

 ![React Playground Ready](./images/playground.png)

 You can start making changes to your playground right away.
-As soon as you change the source files, `parcel` automatically rebuilds the application, and the updates are reflected in the browser.
+As soon as you change the source files, `parcel` automatically rebuilds the application, then updates the web page.
 Pretty cool!

 If your playground needs more libraries, you don't have to install them manually.
 Simply require the needed library using `import` syntax, and `parcel` automatically installs the required dependencies.

 Note that `parcel` installs the latest stable dependencies at the time of running the build command.
-But you can [customize](#42-specific-versions-of-dependencies) the version of the dependency.
+But you can [customize](#42-specific-versions-of-dependencies) the dependencies version.
 ## 4. Customizations

 Let's see the common customizations you'd possibly need.